Mundo Lingo: Europe and Asia

-From Meetings to Social Media During COVID-19
+COVID-19 pandemic

-Due to the pandemic, which forced the suspension of in-person events, the number of subscribers to Facebook and Telegram groups began to grow rapidly.
+Due to the COVID-19 pandemic, which forced the suspension of in-person events, the number of subscribers to Facebook and Telegram groups began to grow rapidly.
 As of January 2025, the Facebook groups have a total of more than 135,000 subscribers worldwide, while the Telegram groups have over 12,000 daily users.
 Information about active meetings can now be found in these groups and other platforms.